 Palermo has a foot-friendly city centre!

-There's a (fairly) reliable bus service, so be sure to check timetables when you arrive.
-For getting around the island, I recommend trains or buses but prepare yourself for southern-italian style delays.
+There’s a (fairly) reliable bus service, so be sure to check timetables when you arrive.
+For getting around the island, we recommend trains or buses but prepare yourself for southern-italian style delays.

 Need help planning your trip?
 Book a free consultation with one of our team members today!